SpecSinGAN: Sound Effect Variation Synthesis Using Single-Image GANs: Method

 \subsection{Architecture}

 SpecSinGAN is built upon the ConSinGAN \cite{hinz2021improved} architecture.
-As depicted in Figure \ref{fig:arch}, the SpecSinGAN discriminator will have as many input layers in parallel as the number of channels of the training spectrogram.
-For instance, for a 3-channel spectrogram, the discriminator will have 3 input convolutional layers, and each channel of the spectrogram will be processed individually by just one of them in parallel.
+As depicted in Figure \ref{fig:arch}, the SpecSinGAN discriminator will have as many input blocks in parallel as the number of channels (sound effect layers) of the training spectrogram, each one of them consisting of a convolutional layer followed by a Leaky ReLU activacion.
+For instance, for a 3-channel spectrogram, the discriminator will have 3 input blocks, and each channel of the spectrogram will be processed individually by just one of them in parallel.
 The resulting feature maps are stacked along the batch axis, in a somewhat similar manner to \cite{le2021improving}.
 Then, the feature maps go onto 3 groups of convolutional layers followed by Leaky ReLU activations, and finally onto a last convolutional layer.
 All the convolutional layers have a kernel size of 3, stride 1 and 1 dilation rate.
 We use a 0.05 alpha value for the Leaky ReLU non-linearity.
 As suggested by the ConSinGAN authors \cite{hinz2021improved}, we implemented a second discriminator for the final training stages, finding slight improvements on the results.
 The second discriminator is identical to the first one, but with dilation on all its convolutional layers to increase its receptive field.

 The SpecSinGAN generator is similar to the growing generator in ConSinGAN.
 For the first training stage, the generator has 4 convolutional layers, each one of them followed by batch normalisation and a Leaky ReLU activation, and a final output convolutional layer.
 As we do not constrain the range of the spectrograms, we do not use a hyperbolic tangent activation in the output of the generator.
 Each training stage, 3 more convolutional layers with batch normalisation and Leaky ReLU activations are added just before the output convolutional layer, increasing the generator capacity as the training progresses.
 All layers have the same hyperparameters as the layers in the first discriminator.